dakrone/es-mode/README.md

 ## Elasticsearch mode for Emacs

-Provides a major mode for editing ES curl examples.
+Provides a major mode for editing ES query examples.
 Better highlighting and indention than sh-mode or js-mode.

 It is intended to be a mixture of the three modes as well as mimicing some of